109, Rue Sainte-Anne Sainte-Anne-de-Bellevue (Québec) H9X 2M3

 Fax: 514 457-6087

-This year, citizens will only receive ONE TAX BILL.
-Your water consumption bill now appearsdirectly on the municipal tax bill (property tax).
+Citizens now only receive ONE TAX BILL.
+Water consumption bill now appears directly on the municipal tax bill (property tax).

 Your municipal tax bill includes two levels of taxation.
 One amount represents taxes for local services and another amount is a quote-part related to the Agglomeration of Montréal services (such as police and fire department and public transportation).